California Car Accident Attorney

 Not all accidents involve more than one car.
 Single-car crashes, in which a vehicle leaves the roadway for whatever reason, account for about 20 percent of all traffic crashes and result in the deaths of about 8,000 people in the United States each year.

-The Injuries a Car Accident Can Cause
+The Injuries a Car Accident in California Can Cause

 Nearly every injury imaginable can take place when two cars—each weighing several thousand pounds—collide.
 Some of these injuries can cause a lifetime of difficulties, including: